steveseguin/websocket_server/README.md

 ### Alternative options

 You can use services like piesocket.com or Cloudflare workers, instead of self-hosting a websocket server as well.
-Just pointing that out, as self-hosting servers is a responsibility and carries a cost..
+Just pointing that out, as self-hosting servers is a responsibility..

 ## Installation
 ```